Applications for the July 2022 hybrid Fair will open Fall 2021.

 How to Submit

-2. Prepare and upload your images, bio and description of artworks (see Application Tips).
+2. On the right side of your Artist Dashboard, you will find the 'Start an Application' button.
+Prepare and upload your images, artist statement and description of artworks (see Application Tips).

 We only accept complete applications once payment is fulfilled.
-We don’t forward applications with missing information to our jurors.
-Submissions that include machine-made or mass-produced works are automatically disqualified and are not presented to the jury.
+We don’t forward applications with missing information to our curators.
+Submissions that include machine-made or mass-produced works are automatically disqualified and are not presented to the curators.

-All jury decisions are final.
-Our team does not appeal jury decisions.
+All decisions are final.
+Our team does not appeal decisions.

 You must select a category from the list below when submitting your application.
-These categories will be used in the printed Fair program, our online artist directory, and for our awards judging.
+These categories will be used in the printed Fair program, our online artist directory, and for our awards.

 3D Works - original works that are three-dimensional, using additive or reductive techniques, including freestanding sculptures, reliefs, assemblages etc. created using either traditional or experimental materials.